jhamlet/svg-react-loader/README.md

 ### Notes

-> This fork has an added filter which creates unique IDs and mask, fill, and xlink:href
+> This fork has an added filter which creates 'unique' IDs and mask, fill, and xlink:href
-> references to those IDs.
+> references to those IDs by prefixing the filename.
 > As of version 0.4.0, `svg-react-loader` no longer requires `babel` to
 > transpile the generated code.
 Everything is returned as an ES5-7 compatible
 > module, and the component is just a